VirtualProgrammingLab/documentation/docs/viplab-3.0/computation_template.md

           "access"    : "modifiable",             // it can be edited in the frontend "metadata"  :
           {
-            "name"    : "Fill in your code!",
+            "name"    : "Fill in your code!"
-            "emphasis"  : "medium"
           },
           "content" : "dm9pZCBsZWZ0cGFkX2JhcigpIHsgLyogV3JpdGUgY29kZSB0aGF0IHByaW50cyAiYmFyIiBhbmQgYWRkcyB0aGUgcG9zc2liaWxpdHkgdG8gc3BlY2lmeSBhIGZpZWxkLXdpZHRoICovDQoNCn0"
             // source (template)